 AI dictates how your ads perform, and can even help you dramatically boost performance.
 But it's also used today to substantially streamline the work that goes into building ad campaigns.

-Platforms with advertising components, notably Facebook, have AI that will help you create ads and ad variations much faster than through manual labor alone, using content you’ve already uploaded.
+Platforms with advertising components, notably Facebook , have AI that will help you create ad copy and ad variations much faster than through manual labor alone, using content you've already uploaded.

-AI-powered tools can also help you save time on overall ad campaign management.
-WordStream uses machine learning to quickly and efficiently analyze your ad campaigns, then pairs it with the ability to make changes across ad campaigns on Facebook, Google, and Bing with a few clicks.
+An AI system can also help you save time on overall ad campaign management.
+WordStream uses machine learning to quickly and efficiently analyze your ad campaigns, then pairs it with the ability to make changes across ad campaigns on Facebook , Google, and Bing with a few clicks.

-If you're an advertiser or marketing relying on paid ads, chances are that AI can help you increase revenue and reduce costs.
-That means now is the time to get started with AI, no matter your skill or comfort level.
+If you're an advertiser or marketer relying on paid ads, chances are that an AI solution can help you increase revenue and reduce costs.
+That means now is the time to leverage AI, no matter your skill or comfort level.